 We lose most of our body heat through the head?
 That’s actually an urban myth, even if it is a persistent one.
 The truth is that we lose heat through every uncovered bit of our body.
 So wearing a hat in winter in still a good idea (the same applies to wearing gloves and a scarf).
 A hat made of pure wool and lined with soft fleece keeps the head warm in a natural way and due to the lining it is not scratchy and comfortable to wear.

 But what can we do about cold feet?
 No matter if inside or outside: thermal socks are always a good idea to keep feet warm.
 Make sure that you always wear comfortable and warm shoes with thick soles.
 The tighter your shoes are the colder your feet get.
 Never wear shoes that constrain the blood circulation.
 Moreover, shoes should always be wide so that there is an insulating layer of air between the inner and the foot.
-Thermic insoles made of pure wool or functional fibers like pedag Viva® Winter or pedag Alu Astro keep your feet extra warm.
+Thermo insoles keep your feet extra warm; you have the choice between insoles made of pure wool like pedag Viva® Winter, pedag Pascha and pedag Merino or insoles made of functional fibers like pedag Alu Astro (vegan).

 Hot tips against cold feet